garfix/nli-go/doc/remarks.md

+## 2022-06-18

+Interaction #28

+    H: Why did you do that?
+    C: To stack up the red cube, a large red block and a large green cube

+That was easy, as expected.
+It took me 10 minutes.
+I had to create a distinction between a time description and a cause description for the same event.

 ## 2022-06-17

 Until now, I only stored ids in the response clause that were assigned to the explicitly mentioned `result` field of the response.